 Person-first language is less common within the deaf and hard of hearing community, though it is still important to acknowledge this form of communication.
 Person-first language is more commonly used among health professionals when discussing an individual’s diagnosis or their hearing loss.
 This form of language views only one aspect of an individual, rather than other qualities they may have.
 Being hearing impaired or deaf is only one characteristic that contributes to that particular individual.
 They may also love baseball and be tall and have brunette coloured hair.

 This highlights the reasons for the use of identity-driven language within the deaf and hard of hearing community.
+You can find a thorough guide to inclusive language for disabilities here.

 Tips when communicating with deaf and hard of hearing individuals